Hao-Yuan-He/Hao-Yuan-He/README.md

-- 👋 Hi, I’m Hao-Yuan-He(何浩源) @Nanjing University.
+- 👋 Hi, I’m Hao-Yuan-He.
 Especially, I am a memember of LAMDA which is lead by Zhi-Hua Zhou.
 - 👀 I’m interested in Weakly Supervised Learning and Neuro-Symbolic Learning.
 - 🌱 I’m currently having an internship at AI Lab, Tencent, ShenZhen.
 - 💞️ I’m looking to collaborate on Abductive Learning (ABL) with Large Language Models (LLMs).